Read GQ and lower your IQ, as the old gag goes.

 The nonsense above comes from a piece written for GQ by one Jason Henderson, who is apparently editor of Athletics Weekly.
 If he reckons a billion people are watching Anand-Carlsen, God knows how many people he reckons watched Usain Bolt.
 Maybe more than the number of atoms in the solar system.

-Naturally one expects all sorts of nonsense to be written about chess by people who know nothing about the game.
+Naturally one expects all sorts of nonsense to be written about chess by people who know little or nothing about the game.
 One also suspects all sorts of nonsense to be written about chess by certain people who do know about the game - and sure enough, on Mr Henderson's athletic heels came Susan Polgar.

 Bringing us updated, timely, fair, and objective chess daily news and information from around the globe, Polgar brought us the following objective news: